blinksh/blink/docs/cloud-providers/hetzner.md

 ![](hetzner/select_region_and_distro.png)

 Now you can select a server tier.
-Don't worry about underestimationg or overestimating your needs because you will be able to resize your server at any time.
+Don't worry about underestimating or overestimating your needs because you will be able to resize your server at any time.

 ![](hetzner/select_tier.png)

 After that, you will need to generate an SSH key to authenticate with your server.
-Open Blink and run `config`, select `Keys`, click the plus button and click `Create SSH key`
+Open Blink and run `config`, select `Keys`, click the plus button and click `Create SSH key`.

 ![](hetzner/create_ssh_key.png)

-And give it a name
+And give it a name...

 ![](hetzner/create_ssh_key_options.png)

-After that, copy the public part of the key and go back to the server creation page
+After that, copy the public part of the key and go back to the server creation page...

 ![](hetzner/copy_ssh_key.png)

 Then, check the `Backups` box if you want your server to have backups if you mess up sometime in the future, add the SSH key and select it.
-Give it a cool name and click `Create and Buy Now`
+Give it a cool name and click `Create and Buy Now`.

 ![](hetzner/add_ssh_key.png)

 Hetzner will begin provisioning your server - that shouldn't take more than a few minutes.
-When your server is created, you will see a notification
+When your server is created, you will see a notification.

 ![](hetzner/server_created.png)

 ## Connecting to your VPS with Blink

 Now that your VPS is created, you can connect to it with Blink.
 Run `config`, tap `Hosts` and tap the plus button.
 Fill in your server IP and select the SSH key created above.
-By default, Hetzner will create a user called `root` on your server
+By default, Hetzner will create a user called `root` on your server.

 ![](hetzner/create_host.png)

-And finally, you can click save and connect to your server with the `ssh` command
+And finally, you can click save and connect to your server with the `ssh` command.

 ```bash
 ssh [host]